 Entry fee: Rs.
 30 for adults and Rs.
 20 for students

-Certified by UNESCO for its outstanding contribution towards preserving the old hand printing culture of Jaipur, Anokhi Museum is a private museum, a historical documentation by a community named Anokhi.
+Certified by UNESCO for its outstanding contribution towards preserving the old hand printing culture, Anokhi Museum is a private museum, a historical documentation by a community named Anokhi.
 The Jaipuri tradition of block printing on garments for hours has slowly disappeared except in the museum (and a selected handful of villages) that conserves more than a hundred hand-printed clothes.

 It’s located in close proximity to Panna Meena Ka Kund.
 The rural serenity that is generally not found in this Capital city, sobers up in this village.
 The smell of cow-dung and Rajasthani women in traditional attires – a fresh change from the crowd in Amer and Jaigarh Fort nearby.

-9. City Palace is A Big-Ass Tourist Attraction in Jaipur
+9. City Palace is A Big-Ass Tourist Attraction, For Good Reasons

 Distance from city centre: 4 km